or These are the ultimate healthy gluten-free, low carb, high protein brownies you can make which only take 10 minutes to prepare!

-- Add the vanilla extract, Himalayan salt, almond meal, eggs, brown sugar and cacao powder and mix together till well combined.
+- Add the vanilla extract, Himalayan salt, almond meal, eggs, coconut sugar, stevia and cacao powder and mix together till well combined.

 - Pour into the prepared baking tin and bake for 30 – 35 minutes or until a lovely crust has formed on the top and the brownie feels slightly firm – make sure you don’t overbake.

 - Allow it to completely cool in the tin before taking it out and placing it on a board and cutting it into slices.